JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_dependencies.md

 ## 1. Locating Plugin ID and Preparing Sandbox

 A compatible version must be chosen carefully according to the plugin's [compatibility](build_number_ranges.md).
-It is not possible to specify the minimum/maximum version for the dependent plugin. ([Issue](https://youtrack.jetbrains.com/issue/IDEABKL-7906))
+For non-bundled plugins, it is not possible to specify the minimum/maximum version for the dependent plugin. ([Issue](https://youtrack.jetbrains.com/issue/IDEABKL-7906))

 ### JetBrains Marketplace